 Frequently Asked Questions – People seeking asylum and hotel use in Wigan Borough

-Update regarding the use of Kilhey Court
+Update regarding the use of Hotels in the Wigan Borough

 Who is a person seeking asylum?